 Long after the film's release, "Harry" (now blinded and in the present 14 years later in 2008) discovered that his film had been 'destroyed' by the deceitful Ernesto who "chose all the worst takes" - turning the film "into a monster."
 "Harry" was determined to re-assemble and re-edit the film, with all of the alternate footage (miraculously saved by Judit), telling Judit and Diego in the film's final line:

 One of the film's other revelations was that Judit's son Diego was fathered by Mateo, when they had a love affair many years earlier.

 An erotic, psychological thriller from director Atom Egoyan was a major reworking of Anne Fontaine's Nathalie...
-(2003, Fr.), with Emmanuelle Beart as the title character.
-It also featured Gerard Depardieu and Fanny Ardant as a married couple.
+(2003, Fr.), starring Emmanuelle Beart as the title character, and also featuring Gerard Depardieu and Fanny Ardant as a married couple.

 In this more recent film, the two stars were Liam Neeson and Julianne Moore, portraying an upper-class married couple -- gynecologist Catherine and music professor David Stewart.

 The erotic charge in the film came when the suspicious, emotionally-distant and untrusting wife Catherine paranoically believed that her preoccupied, flirtatious husband was cheating on her.

 She hired a voluptuous blonde escort named Chloe (Amanda Seyfried), after a chance meeting in a hotel washroom, to test his faithfulness:

 She ultimately wanted to trap him in an affair.
 On a regular basis, Chloe would verbally report back to Catherine with lurid accounts of tempting seduction (progressing from simple flirting to sex, literally seen as flashbacks during the narrative).